You are at the top of the page

 A Chapel Royal

-Following the fire, the hall underwent refurbishment as the main Chapel Royal.
+Following the Whitehall Palace fire of 1698, Sir Christopher Wren refurbished the hall as the main Chapel Royal.
 The altar was at the north end, and a royal pew was placed opposite at the south end, where the replica throne is today.

 Even when the Chapel Royal moved to St James’s Palace, the hall served as a chapel for preaching and public ceremonies.
 In 1809 the building became a military chapel, where up to 2,000 soldiers took part in a service.